-Depending on how the request queue was set up, you might be able to only assign the request to one or two types of resources, instead of all three (for example, you might only be able to assign the request to users).
+Depending on how the request queue was set up, you might be able to only assign one or two types of resource to the request, instead of all three (for example, you might only be able to assign the request to users).

 We recommend using Routing Rules for your Request Queues so that they can be automatically routed to the appropriate resources.

 Estimate how many hours it would take for this request to complete.

 Specify the date when work on this request should start.

 |Planned Completion Date||Specify the date when you would like for this request to be resolved.|